Debora38/acebook-rails-template/README.md

 - Strict best-practice Git use (branching, pull request reviewing)
 - Documentation of process and learnings in an associated wiki (above) and the linked collaborative learnings Google doc.

+## Functionality implemented

+- A user can sign up
+- The user's information is stored so that login and logout in the same account are possible
+- Edit and Delete of the account are also possible
+- A user can post a sentence into the home page (showing firstname, lastname, date and time)
+- A user can see other user's posts in the home page
+- Edit and deletion of posts is possible
+- A user can like posts
+- A user can unlike posts (s)he liked
+- A user can see his/her own posts on his/her profile page
+- A user can visit other user's profiles
+- A user can post pictures
+- A user can use a picture as profile picture
+- All pictures posted are stored into an album
+- A user's album is visible on his/her profile
+- At user's account deletion, all his posts and pictures, as well as his/her likes to other users' posts are deleted

 ## Links

-The production application is deployed to https://acebook-template.herokuapp.com/ Trello card wall for the project management is here: https://trello.com/b/k60sWUQo/team-rails-template Learning diary summarising what has been delivered so far: https://docs.google.com/document/d/1vGEef5_RY9mH_dVudXZYRc1kuYgQfODREZF7uykFhuk/edit
+The production application is deployed to https://acebook-template.herokuapp.com/<br>
+Trello card wall for the project management is here: https://trello.com/b/k60sWUQo/team-rails-template<br>
+Learning diary summarising what has been delivered so far: https://docs.google.com/document/d/1vGEef5_RY9mH_dVudXZYRc1kuYgQfODREZF7uykFhuk/edit<br>

 ## Installing